 A discontinuous Galerkin FEM solver for multiphase free surface flows

-Ocellaris is a mass conserving DG FEM solver for sharp interface multiphase free surface flows.
-Ocellaris can simulate water entry and exit of objects in ocean waves with accurate capturing of the force on the object and the behaviour of the free surface.
-Some examples of what Ocellaris can do, including videos of the results, are shown in the Ocellaris Blog on www.ocellaris.org.
+Ocellaris is a work in progress to make a continuous and discontinuous Galerkin FEM solver for multiphase free surface flows.
+The current goal of the project is to simulate water entry and exit of objects in ocean waves with accurate capturing of the force on the object and the behaviour of the free surface.

 Ocellaris is named after the Amphiprion Ocellaris clownfish and is written as part of a PhD project at the University of Oslo.

-To test the code there are some demo input files in the demos/ directory.
-Complete input files along with driver scripts are provided for several of the standard benchmark cases like Kovasznay flow and the Taylor-Green vortex in the cases/ directory.
+To test the code there are some demos in the demos/ directory.
+Complete input files are provided for several of the normal benchmark cases like lid driven cavity flow and the Taylor-Green vortex.
 More information can be found in the documentation which also contains a description of the input file format.

 Please feel free to test Ocellaris, but please keep in mind:

-- This is an ongoing research project, do not expect results to be correct without proper validation!
+- This is a research project, do not expect anything to work properly without testing it thoroughly first!